ajmccredie/tattoo-booking/README.md

 In order to not interfere with my general calendar and so that I can play with other APIs in the future, I set up a new account with Google for development activities.
 ### API Credentials:
 To enable access from the project to Google Calendar, credentials must be created and provided.
-•	Navigate to the Google Cloud Platform
+*	Navigate to the Google Cloud Platform
-•	Click "Select a project"
+*	Click "Select a project"
-•	Select "New Project".
+*	Select "New Project".
-•	Enter the project name.
+*	Enter the project name.
-•	Click "Create"
+*	Click "Create"
-•	From the project dashboard, select "APIs and services"
+*	From the project dashboard, select "APIs and services"
-•	Then select "Library"
+*	Then select "Library"
-•	Search for Google Drive API and enable it.
+*	Search for Google Drive API and enable it.
-•	Click "Create Credentials".-
+*	Click "Create Credentials".-
-•	Click "Google Drive API" from the list.
+*	Click "Google Drive API" from the list.
-•	Select "Application data" from the first set of  buttons.
+*	Select "Application data" from the first set of  buttons.
-•	Select "No " from the second set of buttons.
+*	Select "No " from the second set of buttons.
-•	Click "Done"
+*	Click "Done"
-•	Enter name and description for the service account details.
+*	Enter name and description for the service account details.
-•	Select a role of "Editor" from the options available.
+*	Select a role of "Editor" from the options available.
-•	Click "Done" to create the service account.
+*	Click "Done" to create the service account.
-•	Click on the newly created service account on the credentials page.
+*	Click on the newly created service account on the credentials page.
-•	Select "Keys" from the top menu bar.
+*	Select "Keys" from the top menu bar.
-•	Select "Create new key" from the "Add Key" menu.
+*	Select "Create new key" from the "Add Key" menu.
-•	Select "JSON" and click "Create"
+*	Select "JSON" and click "Create"
-•	The JSON file will be downloaded to your computer.
+*	The JSON file will be downloaded to your computer.
-•	The contents need to be copied into a creds.json file within the repository.
+*	The contents need to be copied into a creds.json file within the repository.
 Make sure to add this file to the .gitignore file (because it is sensitive data).

 ## Technologies Used
 ### Languages
 Python3

 ### Python Packages
-Datetime: used to return the full date by providing classes for manipulating dates and times.
-It is crucial for entering, tracking and displaying dates in a user-friendly format.
+**Datetime**: used to return the full date by providing classes for manipulating dates and times.
+It is crucial for entering, tracking and displaying dates in a user-friendly format.<br>
-Os.path: a submodule of ‘os’ in Python, used for common file and directory path manipulation.
-It is essential for determining whether necessary files are available for authentication and access.
+**Os.path**: a submodule of ‘os’ in Python, used for common file and directory path manipulation.
+It is essential for determining whether necessary files are available for authentication and access.<br>
-Random: a module that provides functions to generate random numbers and make random selections.
-It is used for when the user selects ‘no preference’ to distribute potential bookings fairly.
+**Random**: a module that provides functions to generate random numbers and make random selections.
+It is used for when the user selects ‘no preference’ to distribute potential bookings fairly. <br>
-Dateutil.relativedelta relativedelta: part of the ‘dateutil’ library, which provides further extensions to ‘datetime’.
+**Dateutil.relativedelta relativedelta**: part of the ‘dateutil’ library, which provides further extensions to ‘datetime’.
 This allows arithmetic operations on dates.
-It is specifically used to set the 5 month booking window. from __future__ import print_function - Handles backwards compatibility of print statements.
+It is specifically used to set the 5 month booking window. <br>
+**from __future__ import print_function** - Handles backwards compatibility of print statements.<br>

-Google API and related modules: modules used to specifically facilitate interactions with the Google Calendar:
+**Google API and related modules**: modules used to specifically facilitate interactions with the Google Calendar:
  - from google.auth.transport.requests import Request - Handles authentication requests and responses
  - from google.oauth2.service_account import Credentials – Represents OAuth2 credentials for a service account
  - from google_auth_oauthlib.flow import InstalledAppFlow – Helps with the OAuth2 authorisation flow
  - from googleapiclient.discovery import build – Creates a service object for interacting with Google APIs
  - from googleapiclient.errors import HttpError - Handles HTTP errors that may occur during API requests

 ### Frameworks, Libraries and Programmes Used:
-GitHub
+* GitHub
-Gitpod
+* Gitpod
-Google Cloud
+* Google Cloud
-Google Drive API
+* Google Drive API
-Google Calendar
+* Google Calendar
-Heroku
+* Heroku
-PEP8
+* PEP8

 ## Testing
 ### Functional Testing